-The social heterogeneity in the board, including gender and educational background, may enhance monitoring and promote a more comprehensive decisionmaking process (Hillman, 2015).
-It can position the diversity of board gender and educational background to be moderating variables in the influence of capital structures on firm performances.
+The social heterogeneity in the board, including gender and education background, may enhance monitoring and promote a more comprehensive decision-making process (Hillman, 2015).
+It can position the diversity of board gender and education background to be moderating variables in the influence of capital structures on firm performances.
 The debtholders consider that the quality of corporate governance mechanism my control the manager's opportunistic behavior, and regard that the heterogeneity in the board composition as a reliable source of assurance of the firm's economic performances (Usman et al., 2019).
-Regarding leverage, funding in debts is more favorable.
-Female directors tend to use less debt or external financing since they are more risk-averse (Faccio et al., 2016).
-When external financing is needed, women's representation in the board can make the lenders charge fewer costs for the debts (Usman et al., 2019; García-Sánchez et al., 2017); thus, it can improve the firm's financial performances.
-Diversity in the board, such as higher education level and business, finance education background, increases the board's monitoring and supervision functions (Hillman & Dalziel, 2003).
-The diversity certainly gives impact to the composition of the debt in the financing structure, as well as in the monitoring of the capital in improving the financial performances.
+Regarding to leverage, funding in debts is more favorable.
+Female directors have a tendency to use less debt or external financing since they are more risk-averse (Faccio et al., 2016).
+When external financing is needed, women's representation in the board can make the lenders to charge less costs for the debts (Usman et al., 2019; García-Sánchez et al., 2017), thus it can improve the firm's financial performances.
+Diversity in the board, such as higher education level and business, finance education background, increases board's monitoring and supervision functions (Hillman & Dalziel, 2003).
+The diversity certainly gives impact to the debts composition in the financing structure, as well as in the monitoring of the capital in improving the financial performances.
 Therefore, the following hypotheses are formed:

-H9: Female board members have a moderating effect on the influence of capital structure on firm profitability.
+H9.
+Female on board has moderating effect on the influence of capital structure towards firm profitability.

-H10: Female board members have a moderating effect on the influence of capital structure towards firm value.
+H10.
+Female on board has moderating effect on the influence of capital structure towards firm value

-H11: The doctoral degree on the board has a moderating effect on the influence of capital structure on firm profitability.
+H11.
+The doctoral degree on the board has moderating effect on the influence of capital structure towards firm profitability.

-H12: The doctoral degree on the board has a moderating effect on the influence of capital structure on firm value.
+H12.
+The doctoral degree on the board has moderating effect on the influence of capital structure towards firm value.

-H13: The board education background in business and accounting has a moderating effect on the influence of capital structure on firm profitability.
+H13.
+The board education background in business and accounting has moderating effect on the influence of capital structure towards firm profitability.

-H14: The board education background in business and accounting has a moderating effect on the influence of capital structure towards firm value.
+H14.
+The board education background in business and accounting has moderating effect on the influence of capital structure towards firm value